ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 // I am also interested in developing efficient algorithms for evolving these states by integrating them with the Dirac–Frenkel/McLachlan variational principle @raab2000dirac, the automatic differentiation and proper pre-conditioning @ganahl2017continuous.

-- branching based sparse tensor network contraction
+- Branching based sparse tensor network contraction
-- more flexible quantum many-body ansatz
+- More flexible quantum many-body ansatz
 // - proper pre-conditioning @ganahl2017continuous